Critical-Infrastructure-Systems-Lab/VICResOpt/README.md

 ## Acknowledgments

-VIC-Res development is supported by Singapore's Ministry of Education (MoE) via the Tier 2 project "Linking water availability to hydropower supply-an engineering system approach" (Award No. MOE2017-T2-1-143).
+VIC-ResOpt development is supported by Singapore's Ministry of Education (MoE) via the Tier 2 project "Linking water availability to hydropower supply-an engineering system approach" (Award No. MOE2017-T2-1-143).

 ### Contact